- Education and Science»

-So here we are: a traditional tale, known in many variations, written as a classic love story, and than reshaped as a story for kids with strong personal involvement.
+So here we are - a traditional tale, known in many variations, written as a classic love story, and then reshaped as a story for kids with strong personal involvement.
 I believe the secret of success of The Little Mermaid lies right here.
-Andersen wrote it in very special state of mind.
+Andersen wrote it in a very special state of mind.
 It's actually his personal story of unrequited love.
 It became an endless source of guesswork for historians and an immense inspiration for generations of artists.

-The Little Mermaid by Hans Christian Andersen in Book
+The Little Mermaid by Hans Christian Andersen as a Book

 Why is the character of little mermaid so special?